 If you need some design ideas before our initial meeting, be sure to check out our Pinterest page featuring the homes we built!

-We welcome you to bring to us any blue prints that you like, but we encourage clients to work with a professional home designer or architect.
 To us, a custom home means having the design and details that are unique to your family's taste and needs.
-You can come to us with pictures, ideas and wants, and work with us and our draftsman to create a custom set of plans just for you.
+You can come to us with pictures, ideas and wants, and work with our design team to create a custom set of plans just for you.
 We also have the ability to create a 3D model.
 This allows us to provide you with a better image of how the home will actually appear and catch any mistakes before construction begins.
+We do allow you to bring to us any blue prints, but we recommend clients work with a professional home designer or architect.
 Accurate house plans guide the entire construction process.

 When choosing house plans, keep in mind: